DelroyGayle/manx-airlines-booking-system-pp4-version2/TESTING.md

 ## Additional Testing Comments
 + Carried out tests of the program on both the local terminal and the Code Institute Heroku terminal.
 + Chrome DevTools was used throughout the development process for testing purposes.
-+ Added Custom 404 and 500 pages just in case such errors occur
++ Added Custom [404](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/blob/main/templates/includes/404_not_found.html) and [500](https://github.com/DelroyGayle/manx-airlines-booking-system-p4/blob/main/templates/includes/500_error.html) pages just in case such errors occur.

-## Manual Testing
+## Manual Testing - Mock Employer App to begin with

 ### Epic: *Set up a mock-up system to begin with that demonstrates CRUD functionality*